Privacy Policy

 Who we might share your information with

-We may give your information to selected third parties who process your personal information on our behalf and in accordance with our instructions and Data Protection Law.
-This includes in supporting the services we offer through the website – in particular those providing website and data hosting services, providing fulfilment services, distributing any communications we send and providing IT support services from time to time.
-These organizations will only use your information to the extent necessary to perform their support functions.
+We may give your information to selected third parties who process your personal information on our behalf and in accordance with our instructions and Data Protection Law (“processors) and certain other third parties who provide services to us or who may provide goods or services to you in connection with our goods or services.
+This includes supporting the goods and services we offer through the website and otherwise – in particular those providing website and data hosting services, providing fulfilment services, distributing any communications we send and providing IT support services from time to time and supplying tools and services to enable the use of our goods and services.
+These organizations will only use your information to the extent necessary to perform their functions.

 For example, we use Hotjar in order to better understand our users’ needs and to optimize this service and experience (e.g. how much time they spend on which pages, which links they choose to click, what users do and don’t like, etc.) and this enables us to build and maintain our service with user feedback.
 We also use Salesforce to support our customer engagement and the provision of our services, and we use Workable to support our hiring and recruitment processes.